NSWRL 1984 Premiers

 It could be argued that a combination of good management and good fortune brought the Club's fourth Premiership in its 50th year.

-The season marked Terry Lamb's first in the Blue and White after transferring from Western Suburbs and coming off a Dally M Medal in the side that finished last.
+The season marked Terry Lamb's first in the Blue and White after transferring from Western Suburbs and coming off a Dally M Medal winning season in a side that finished in last place.

-Hulking forward Peter Tunks also joined, coming from South Sydney having represented his state joining Brian Battese, a second rower from Wests, and Daryl Brohman from Penrith.
+Hulking Souths forward Peter Tunks also joined the Club, joining Brian Battese, a second rower from Wests, and Daryl Brohman from Penrith.

 I followed his career to Wollongong and saw how he handled Wests' lower grades and we often met at school carnivals.
 I knew some time ago of his desire to one day coach at Canterbury.